Kallstorm/Kallstorm/README.md

 - 👋 Hi, I’m @Kallstorm
-- 👀 I’m interested in Web Developement
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently learning basics of HTML, CSS, Javascript
 - 💞️ I’m looking to collaborate on nothing for now
 - 📫 How to reach me ...